 Acceptance Meditation Script

-1: Sit and meditate on your breath for a minimum of five minutes to relax
+1: Sit and meditate on your breath for five minutes to relax

 Aim to take at least 25 mindful breaths.
 This will stimulate your parasympathetic nervous system to produce feelings of calmness.
 In turn, this will help you with the rest of our acceptance meditation script.

 2:To accept the present moment, use this meditation script for being present.